BenHarrison11/logistic_growth/README.md

   theme(plot.title = element_text(hjust = 0.5))

-#We could do as we did above, where we plot our function on top of the logistic growth model.
+#We could do as we did above, where we plot our function output with our estimated parameters on top of the logistic growth model.
 #However, the scale factor differences render this graph fairly unhelpful for understanding the dynamics
 #of the logistic response (See Figure 8 on the below panel)